 • Launching Change Agents: NIRMANA believes effective leadership is essential to further the campaign to secure the rights of unorganised sector workers.
 We celebrate and launch change agents through various programmes:-

-• Leadership Academy for Domestic Workers and Construction Workers
+• Leadership Academy for Construction Workers, Domestic Workers, Gig Workers, Platform Workers and Other Unoganised Sector Workers.

 Domestic Worker Leader Shares Her Views